paris-swc/advanced-numpy-lesson/02-broadcasting.md

 > * Understands the rules of broadcasting and can predict the shape of broadcasted arrays.
 > * Knows how to control broadcasting using `np.newaxis` object.

-It’s possible to do operations on arrays of different sizes if Numpy can transform these arrays so that they all have the same size: this conversion is called broadcasting.
+It’s possible to do operations on arrays of different sizes.
+In some case NumPy can transform these arrays automatically so that they all have the same size: this conversion is called **broadcasting**.

 ![numpy broadcasting in 2D](fig/numpy_broadcasting.png "numpy broadcasting in 2D")